chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 = List form submissions in dashboard =
 Via Settings > VSCF you can activate the listing of form submissions in your dashboard.

+After activation you will notice a new (translated) menu item called "Submissions".

 Plugin [Contact Form DB](https://github.com/mdsimpson/contact-form-7-to-database-extension/releases) is also supported.

 = SMTP =
 SMTP (Simple Mail Transfer Protocol) is an internet standard for sending emails.

-WordPress supports the PHP mail() function by default, but when using SMTP there's less chance your form submissions are being marked as spam.
+WordPress supports the PHP `mail()` function by default, but when using SMTP there's less chance your form submissions are being marked as spam.

-You must install an additional plugin for this.
-I have tested my plugin with these SMTP plugins:
+You should install an additional plugin for this.
+You could install for example:

 * [Gmail SMTP](https://wordpress.org/plugins/gmail-smtp/)
 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/)